| |

-The Prager Team has vast experience and comes from the corporate, government and nonprofit worlds.
-They are battle tested with a toolset derived from multiple disciplines, including workforce, real estate, banking, logistics, hospitality, education and site selection.
-And they have applied these skills in Asia, Africa, Europe, Latin America, the Middle East and North America.
+The Prager Team has vast experience from the corporate, government and nonprofit worlds.
+We are battle tested with a toolset derived from multiple disciplines, including workforce, real estate, banking, logistics, hospitality, education and site selection.
+We have applied these skills in Asia, Africa, Europe, Latin America, the Middle East and North America.

 Adam Prager is the founder and President of Prager Company.
 He has over 25 years experience in economic development as an adviser to leading organizations and as a State Government practitioner.
 Additionally, he is versed in facility site selection, previously as a member of Fantus Consulting, the nation's oldest corporate site selection firm (now a part of Deloitte Consulting).